Planning

 • Waste

-The Hillview Solar Farm EIS will also address glint and glare.
+The Hillview Solar Farm EIS will also address glint and glare, and the Hillview Wind Farm EIS will assess aviation impacts, shadow flicker and electromagnetic impacts.

 Planning for the New England Renewable Energy Zone